bugsounet/EXT-Browser/README.md

 # EXT-Browser - Extented for `MMM-GoogleAssistant` v4.x

 EXT-Browser is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).<br>
-This module is an Extented for `MMM-GoogleAssistant` v4.x

 It allows to display URL in fullscreen for `MagicMirror`